VUCommodores.com – Jo Captain my Captain

 As an All-SEC defensive end in 2003, Haye was a Nagurski Award and Hendricks Trophy candidate, registering 76 tackles, 12.5 tackles for loss and 8.5 quarterback sacks.
 That year, he set a modern team record with 4.5 tackles for loss at TCU, a performance that included three sacks, two forced fumbles and an interception.

-Haye and his wife Jennifer live in Brentwood.
-They are the parents of four girls: Jorielle, Jaiana, Janiyah and Jubilee.
+Haye and his wife, Jennifer, have four girls: Jorielle, Jaiana, Janiyah and Jubilee.

 The Haye File